 That’s just one example of why incorporating questions when correcting someone is so beneficial.
 Phrasing things as inquiries, rather than statements, makes it obvious that your intention is to facilitate a conversation that ultimately improves the end result—not just dole out strict demands.

-Try this: “I see here that you’re planning on involving Team A right from the start.
+“I see here that you’re planning on involving Team A right from the start.
 But, do you think bringing them in a little later could help to streamline the process?”

 4. Provide Evidence